houseofthe051010/Plant-Health-Monitor/README.md

 ## Assembly Instructions

-These are approximate instructions for assembling the current prototype.
-The design was adjusted and reprinted several times during the build, so test-fit every printed part before using glue and check the completed CAD model if a part's orientation is unclear.
+Note that these are approximate instructions for replicating the rover.
+Tolerances across printers vary and reprinting may be required with custom slicer settings.

 ### Parts and Tools